 My recent interest is to create a series of conjoined creatures, such as a five-headed swan lake and a three-headed parrot.
 These inspirations originated from our current crisis, pandemic, mutation, and diseases and what the future will be like.
 I will show these new works in my upcoming solo show in Italy and China.

 WHAT DOES "DARE" MEAN TO YOU IN THE SENSE OF YOUR BOLD ARTWORKS?

 DARE means to create your own rules.
-Ultimately, I think a good work of art is a medium to transcend time and space, connecting the past and present.
-In that sense, I only make arts that I like, even though the market does approve of it yet.
+Ultimately, I think a good work of art is a medium to transcend time and space, connecting the past and the present.
+In that sense, I only make arts that I like, even though the market does approve it yet.
 I challenge the impossible: I create sophisticated inflatable sculptures, paint super large-scale paintings, and invent my languages and signs to develop my fluorescent universe.
 I dream of the future.